Grist-Data-Desk/STLoR/METHODOLOGY.md

 **PLSS Number:** The surveying method developed and used in the United States to plat, or divide, real property for sale and settling.

-**CRS System**: A reference system defining how a map projection in a GIS program relates to and represents real places on Earth.
+**Coordinate Reference System (CRS)**: A reference system defining how a map projection in a GIS program relates to and represents real places on Earth.
 Deciding what CRS to use depends on the regional area of analysis.

 **Dataframe**: A "two-dimensional" manner of storing and manipulating tabular data, similar to a table with columns and rows.